SoumyaP-bit/deployNginx/README.md

 # deployNginx
-Deploying Nginx server on a kubernetes pod
+Deploying Nginx server on a kubernetes cluster